-Speaking of my screenplay , being in LA helped me to realize I might need to tweak parts of it, which is what a good screenwriter does, right?
+Speaking of my screenplay , being in LA made me to realize I might need to tweak some of it, which is what a good screenwriter does, right?
 Researching for the craft!
 Look at me being all Hollywood writerly!
 Maybe I can write the trip off as “research”.
 Looking into that…..

 There were signs everywhere.

 Our flight attendant, the Writers Guild building just popping up, stars on the walk of fame.

 The Walk of Fame is smelly, dirty, and gritty, I even wrote that exact review on Trip Advisor.
 But here’s the thing, IT’S THE HOLLYWOOD WALK OF FAME.
 Go for the whole touristy experience, soak it up, ignore the scammers dressed up as Superman, don’t take CDs from the “performers”.
 Be safe, but have fun because you are walking in the steps of your favorite celebrities.
 Will we do it again?
 No. Am I glad we did it?
 You bet.

 Also, you don’t need to do a “tour” to see the Walk of Fame.
 It is relatively self-explanatory, but keep in mind that it winds around for blocks and in some areas, the sidewalk is not highly visible or on some side streets, so be careful of your surroundings because nothing says “tourist” in Hollywood like walking around looking at the ground and taking pictures.*